-Many women with fine hair experience oily roots.
+Many women with fine hair experience greasy roots.
 While shampoo can reduce those oils, it's likely that your ends only need conditioning.
 You may even have been told by your stylist to avoid a daily shampoo, but that you need to condition more often.

 - Wet hair and apply shampoo only to the scalp and roots.

 - Massage the shampoo into the scalp, cleansing it thoroughly.
 Don't work it down to the ends.